rsb177/cloudbolt-exercise/README.md

 ### Getting Started

+If you have any of the following environment variables set, you should unset them:
+* `DJANGO_SETTINGS_MODULE`

 1. To initialize the application, run `make build`.
 This command creates a virtual environment using `pipenv` and installs the required Python packages.
    It also runs database migrations and seeds your database with fixtures (i.e.